Alpha-coder183/voice-of-gita/README.md

 $mail->Password = 'effi mucu dhae gusx';            // SMTP password

-Set up the Database
+2)Set up the Database

 Launch XAMPP and start Apache & MySQL.

 Open phpMyAdmin and import voiceofgita.sql to create the required database and tables.

-Run the Project
+3)Run the Project

 Place the project files inside htdocs in your XAMPP directory.